Knowledge base

 Manage FTP / SSH accounts

-This guide explains how to manage the content of a web hosting by accessing the server, notably via the FTP protocol or via command line (CLI
+This guide explains how to manage the content of a Web hosting by accessing the server, notably via the FTP protocol or through the command line (CLI) securely using SSH.

 Preamble

-- To easily and quickly manage the files of your web hosting without having to install an application or enter FTP credentials, use Web FTP from your Infomaniak Manager (it notably allows CHOWN and compression/decompression of
+- To easily and quickly manage the files of your Web hosting without having to install an application or enter FTP credentials, use Web FTP from your Infomaniak Manager (it allows, among other things, CHOWN and file compression/decompression

-files). - When creating a website via Apache/PHP hosting, a FTP/SSH/SFTP user is automatically created; you can create additional FTP accounts:
+zip). - When creating a website via an Apache/PHP hosting, an FTP/SSH/SFTP user is automatically created; you can create additional FTP accounts:

-- A FTP + SSH account grants the user access to the entire content of a hosting and allows them to manage it via FTP/SFTP and SSH.
+- A FTP + SSH account gives the user in question access to all the content of a hosting and allows them to manage it via FTP/SFTP and SSH.

-- A FTP account allows restricting a user's access to a folder and its subfolders; if you manage multiple sites on the same hosting, this allows distributing site management among several webmasters, for example.
+- A FTP account allows you to restrict a user's access to a folder and its subfolders; if you manage multiple sites on the same hosting, this allows you to distribute site management among several webmasters, for example.

 - However, in the case of a Node.js site, no SSH/SFTP user is automatically created; it is necessary to manually create a user with SSH/SFTP rights to access your Node.js environment.

-- Regarding the protocols supported by Infomaniak (FTP, SFTP, etc.) depending on your hosting plan (Starter, Node.js, etc.), refer to this other guide.
+- Regarding the protocols supported by Infomaniak (FTP, SFTP, etc.) depending on your hosting offer (Starter, Node.js, etc.), refer to this other guide.

 Manage FTP accounts and access